What is a makerspace?

 Virtual Reality Headsets

-Currently, the Workshop is home to three different Virtual Reality headsets, including the Oculus Go, Playstation 4 VR, and Google Cardboard.
-If you would like to learn more about VR, just click here.
+Currently, the Workshop is home to four different Virtual Reality headsets, including the Oculus Quest, Oculus Go, Playstation 4 VR, and Google Cardboard.
 Due to high demand, patrons are asked to keep their time with a headset limited to a maximum of 30 minutes.

 The Workshop has 5 Brother Project Runway™ Computerized Sewing Machines capable of sewing, embellishing, and hemming.
 It comes with 100 unique built-in Stitches in addition to 55 built-in alphanumeric stitches that are perfect for creating simple monograms.
 The machines are able to work with a variety of different fabrics and sew at a speed of up to 850 stitches per minute.

 Create 2.25″ or 1.0″ buttons.
-Patrons may purchase button making materials for a small fee.
+Patrons may purchase button making materials for a small fee (see below).

 Try your hand at programming.
 Simple robots that use OzoBlockly language (based on Google’s Blockly), with its optical and proximity sensors it can navigate mazes or work with other Ozobots to do more complex tasks!